 Step 2.
 Insert a new table, about 600 pixels wide.

 I read an article once from a well-known Internet marketer that a table that’s 600 pixels wide converts well.
 This was actually tested and proven.
 With people’s computer screens getting bigger, 600px wide may actually be quite narrow.
 Basically people read better when content is wrapped and in blocks.
 Make sure your table is centered.

 Step 3.
 Write an attention grabbing headline.

-Your headline is THE most important part of your opt-in page.
+Your headline is THE most important part of your opt-in landing page.
 It is the first thing visitors will see.

 Your headline should have the following:

 - Use quotation marks at the start and end of your headline.